-The most important thing is to identify that you may have a cracked cylinder head and to get it fixed ASAP.
+The most important thing is to identify that you may have a cracked cylinder head and to get it fixed

-Which leads us to some of the tell-tale signs that your cylinder head needs some urgent attention.
+This leads us to some of the tell-tale signs that your cylinder head needs some urgent attention.
 Read on to find out more!